 We were provided with a sample of the practice's policies and procedures.
-We saw that these had been reviewed during the year and that they were version controlled and contained a
+We saw that these had been reviewed during the year and that they were version controlled and contained staff signatures to evidence they had been read and understood.